 Parma is a blue-collar town, with 44.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Parma is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Parma who work in office and administrative support (13.41%), farm management occupations (12.62%), and sales jobs (9.16%).

-Parma is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Parma does not have a public transit system used by locals to get to and from work.

-The citizens of Parma are slightly less educated than the national average of 21.84% for the average city or town: 13.54% of adults in Parma have a bachelor's degree or advanced degree
+The percentage of adults in Parma with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.54% of adults in Parma have a bachelor's degree or advanced degree.

 The per capita income in Parma in 2022 was $20,686, which is low income relative to Idaho and the nation.
 This equates to an annual income of $82,744 for a family of four.